-Since community colleges can provide students with different areas of academic focus, students can begin their investigation of specific schools by requesting catalogues from each community college.
-Catalogues and websites will provide information about programs, course schedules, and graduation plans.
+Since community colleges can provide students with different areas of academic focus, students can begin their investigation of specific schools by requesting catalogs from each community college.
+Catalogs and websites will provide information about programs, course schedules, and graduation plans.
 After reviewing information, a senior can also make an appointment with a college counselor.
-A counselor can discuss with a student plans for career, job interests, and professional guidance.
-After narrowing down career options, a counselor and senior can discuss whether or not a particular college is the right fit for specific areas of study.
+A counselor can discuss with student plans for a career, job interests, and professional guidance.
+After narrowing down career options, a counselor and senior can discuss whether or not a particular college is a right fit for specific areas of study.

 Financial Planning - Anticipating the Costs